absternator/Task-Scheduler-Softeng306/wiki/Code and Git Standard.md

 You need to get at least two peer review approvals

 - ### Issues
-We use the issues function on github as a to-do list for everyone.
+We use the issues function on GitHub as a to-do list for everyone.

 (┛ಠ_ಠ)┛彡┻━┻